The Mondaloy File

 Russia cuts off RD-180 servicing

-Ukraine sanctions response.
+A response to Ukraine sanctions.
 Mondaloy becomes operationally critical for US national security space launch.

 L3Harris acquires Aerojet Rocketdyne for $4.7B

-Reza quietly transitions to JPL NASA under her family name sometime after this acquisition.
+Reza transitions to JPL under her family name some time after the acquisition.

 AE Industrial Partners hires Andrew Boyd